-A student who wishes to withdraw from the MRS Program must direct their request to the MRS Office and meet with the Academic Chair.
+A learner who wishes to withdraw from the MRS Program must direct their request to the MRS Office and meet with the Chair (Academic Programs).
 An exit interview will be arranged.
 There will be no academic penalty if the withdrawal is approved prior to the last day of classes.

-STUDENTS IN DIFFICULTY
+LEARNERS IN DIFFICULTY